apereo/apereo.github.io/_posts/cas/2017-03-24-cas51-ldapauthnjasypt-tutorial.md

 You may have noted that the LDAP `bindCredential` is put into the `cas.properties` file in plain-text.
 As the next steps:

 - We will first encrypt the `bindCredential` value via Jasypt and put it into CAS.
-- We will instruct CAS to decrypt the message at runtime invisibly and resume as usual.
+- We will instruct CAS to decrypt the setting at runtime invisibly and resume as usual.

 Note that there is nothing stopping you from encrypting any other setting!